shovon/blog.salrahman.com/src/posts/what-i-value-more-than-clean-code.md

 If clean code is to be striving for, then surely TypeScript is a step backward.

-And it's for that reason why I don't strive for clean code, at least, by the metric of how "cluttered" things look.
-And to me, the concept of "appearance" feels arbitrary.
+And it's for that reason why clean code is not to be strived for, at least, by the metric of how "cluttered" things look.
+The concept of "appearance" is arbitrary.
 How do you define "appearance"?

-## What's the ideal metric, then?
+## What's the ideal metric instead of clean code, then?

-For me, the ideal metric to strive for is how easy it is to reason about the code.
+The ideal metric to look for is how easy is it to reason about the code.

-A simple example is a function.
-In a dynamically typed language, there is no way to determine the type of a particular value.
+## Axioms for easy to reason about code

+Logic isn't enough.

+After all, I've said this before, and I will say it again: bugs are not software that misbehave; it's something that someone wrote, and they are responsible to have deployed that faulty code.
+The execution environment just runs it.
+The execution environment doesn't have free will.
+It's logical.
+It's black and white.

+This is where we need an axiom to determine what's considered "easy to reason about code".

+So here's what I think will be a good set of guidelines:

+1. determinism
+2. number of state mutations; the lower the easier
+3. number of heterogeneous parallel tasks; the lower the easier
+4. API surface; the lower the easier
+5. atomicity